-Students are required to attend each 2-week placement for a minimum of 9 days.
+Students are required to attend each 2-week placement for a minimum of 9 days, and each 4-week placement for a minimum of 18 days.
 If students fail to meet the minimum attendance requirement, they are required to make up the days of absence at the placement practice.